tawasta/website/partner_data_promt/README.rst

 Usage
 =====
-1. User logs into the website (portal)
+1. User logs in to portal
-2. System checks whether:
+2. System checks:
-   - The configured interval since last prompt has passed
+   - Missing data (based on rules + conditions)
-   - There are active prompt rules with missing values for this user
+   - Last time user confirmed data (`data_check_date`)
-3. If applicable, a modal is shown requesting the user to fill in the missing data
+3. If needed, modal is shown with required or reviewable fields
-4. Submitted data is saved directly to `res.partner`
+4. Submitted data is saved to `res.partner`
-5. Prompt timestamp (`data_check_date`) is updated
+5. `data_check_date` is updated

 Known issues / Roadmap
 ======================